Yaw-Yan: History

 The originator of Yaw-Yan is Napoleon A. Fernandez or "Master Nap", a native of Quezon province, who originally studied Jujutsu.
 The name Yaw-Yan is an abbreviation of sayaw ng kamatayan, literally "dance of death" (derived from the last two syllables).

-Fernandez is a martial artist by definition, he reportedly had a background in Jeet Kune Do, Karate, Eskrima, Aikido, and Judo.
+Fernandez is a martial artist; he reportedly had a background in Jeet Kune Do, Karate, eskrima, aikido, and judo.
 He is said to have modified all the martial art forms that he studied and fused them to create a martial art form that is deadly to opponents and "advantageous to the build of Filipinos".
 Yaw Yan was introduced to the public in 1972.
 It includes elements of striking, takedowns, grappling, stick and knife fighting, and additional kickboxing material.

-It reflected the growing popularity of kickboxing during the 1970s to 1980s, and from the 1990s to the mixed martial arts in the Philippines as well as worldwide.
+It reflected the growing popularity of kickboxing during the 1970s to 1980s, and from the 2000s, the popularity of modern mixed martial arts in the Philippines as well as worldwide.